 A mode is a way of describing the different approaches to writing that have different purposes.
 There are four main modes in writing—narrative, descriptive, informative, and argumentative.
 Each has its own particular purpose and features.

-Narrative is writing that is driven by a story, so it tells what has happened, such as a story that's fictional or one that’s true.
-This might be a chance to reflect upon an event, which is when a writer is relating what the he or she gets out of an experience, or just maybe a way to tell an entertaining story about something funny that happened.
+The narrative mode is writing that is driven by a story; it tells what has happened, whether the story is fictional or true.
+This might be an opportunity for reflecting upon an event, which is when a writer is relating what the he or she gets out of an experience, or just maybe a way to tell an entertaining story about something funny that happened.

 When would you use this mode?
 You will definitely use narration when you tell the story of a recent vacation, but you might also use it academically or professionally.

 EXAMPLEYou’re writing a paper for a political science class and want to imagine how a potential policy change might influence the country.
 You might use the narrative mode.
 Description provides details concerning a specific person, place, or thing, so it’s used to add in details and really draw a clear and vivid picture.
 For that reason, it is likely that you would use the descriptive mode while telling a story in the narrative mode.

 Description provides details that zero in on a specific person, place, or thing.
 It’s used to draw a clear and vivid picture.
 As seen in the example above, it can be used along with narration for an academic paper, or in your professional career.